Education

 B.A., Beijing Normal University

 Professor Shi specializes in Chinese history.
-Broadly speaking, her research so far has been focusing on investigating traditional China’s encounters with the modern world around the late nineteenth to the first half of the twentieth century, analyzing the subsequent social, cultural, and political reconfigurations, ruptures, and continuities that a variety of Chinese individuals and groups experienced during this process.
-Specifically, her current research interests include the history of late Qing and Republican China, women and gender, history of religions and “superstition,” history of charity and philanthropy, diplomacy, and environmental disaster response and relief.
-Her research has been supported by the American Council of Learned Societies, Henry Luce Foundation, National Endowment for the Humanities, the Fulbright Program, among others.
+Broadly speaking, she is interested in investigating traditional China’s encounters with the modern world and analyzing the social, cultural, and political reconfigurations, ruptures, and continuities that a variety of Chinese individuals and groups experienced during this process, especially during the late Qing Dynasty and the Republic of China.
+She has conducted research on a variety of topics, including women and gender, the history of religions and “superstition,” the history of charity and philanthropy, environmental disaster response and relief, and the history of diplomacy and international relations.
+Her research has been supported by the Fulbright Scholar program, the National Endowment for the Humanities (NEH), the American Council of Learned Societies, the Henry Luce Foundation, and the Institute of International Education (IIE), among others.

 Recent Courses